landlock

 IgnoreIfMissing gracefully ignores missing paths.

 Under normal circumstances, referring to a non-existing path in a rule would lead to a runtime error.
 When the rule uses the IgnoreIfMissing modifier, these runtime errors are ignored.
-This can be useful e.g. for optional configuration paths, which are only ever read by a program.
+This can be useful for optional configuration paths, which are only read but not written.

 func (FSRule) String